Phishing Attacks

 Address poisoning is when an attacker sends tiny transactions from a wallet address that looks similar to one you frequently use.
 When you later copy an address from your transaction history, you might accidentally paste the attacker's lookalike address.
 Protect yourself by always verifying the full address (not just first/last characters), using address book features, sending test transactions first, and using ENS names when possible.

-The Ultimate Anti-Phishing Checklist
+Anti-Phishing Checklist

 For Everyday Web3 Users